jersou/mouse-actions/README.md

 laptop).

-With my usage, mouse_actions triggers commands about once/twice per minute, and half of which by form shape bindings.
+With my usage, mouse_actions triggers commands about once/twice per minute, and half of which by shape bindings.

 My feedback : after 10 month of daily use and 300'000 triggers, it's works well.